leegee/node-myremote/README.md

 ## Svelte Dev

-    bun run start  # Start the robot-js bun run dev    # Start the Vite dev server
+    bun run start  # Starts the robot-js and outputs a URL bun run dev    # Starts the Vite dev server

-In the Vite-opened window, ppend a query string with an encoded URI to the web socket server, as displayed by the app when started.
+`start` will output the remote's full URL to the console.

 ## Future Work